Theft Crimes

-Defense Attorney for Theft Crimes in Las Vegas
+Theft Crimes Charges in Las Vegas

-Theft is usually defined as the unlawful taking of another person’s property without their consent and with the intent of deprive the person of the property permanently.
+Theft is usually defined as the unlawful taking of another person’s property without their consent and with the intent of depriving the person of the property permanently.
 Theft is listed along with property crimes such as arson and vandalism.
-There are a number of crimes that involve theft in the Nevada code that deal with theft from the person or from things like a vehicle.
-A sample of the theft crimes include:

 Most of the theft crimes involve petit larceny and grand larceny.
-You need a Las Vegas criminal defense attorney to help you with you your theft cases.
+You need a Las Vegas criminal defense attorney to help you with your theft cases.
 Depending on the value of the items stolen, the theft could be a misdemeanor or a felony.
 The range of punishment can increase if a weapon was involved or if a person was injured during the theft.
 Make sure you retain a licensed Las Vegas theft attorney to defend you against criminal charges.

-What is Nevada’s definition of petit larceny?
+What is Nevada’s Definition of Petit Larceny?

-Petit Larceny or petty theft is defined as someone intentionally takes away the property of another valued under $250 without his or her consent.
+Petit Larceny or petty theft is defined as someone intentionally takes away the property of another valued under $1200 without his or her consent.

-What is Nevada’s definition of burglary?
+What is Nevada’s Definition of Burglary?

 Under NRS 205.060 burglary is defined as entry into a home, business, structure, vehicle, plane or railcar with the intent to commit any of the following crimes: